JoSte98/IsingModel/README.md

 what other examples can be found in the main.py file.

 ## Simulation
+The basis of every simulation would be the creation of an object of class IsingModel with specified temperature and the size of the lattice.
+After that, one can run a simulation of the system for a specified number of sweeps t via object.simulate(t).
+This function would also automaticaly save to a file and plot the magnetizations and energies of the system collected during the simulation, these can be disablet via setting optional parameters save=False and plot=False.
+These properties then can also be plotted additionaly after simulation via object.plot_magnetizations() and object.plot_energies().

+Note: The system automatically initialize in the configuration 'up' meaning all spins are +1, there is a few other options which can be accessed via the optional parameter 'init_type' during the creation of the object.
+To see pre-programed initial states check docstrings.

+Example: Example of creation of an class object and simulation with automatic saving and plotting can be found in the main.py file.

 ## Simulating statistical properties

+Example: Detailed example of this is the main part of the pre-prepared main.py file.
+It measures statistical properties for a range of temperatures, saves results in the files - NAME_PHASE_FILE (magnetizations), NAME_CORR_FILE(correlation times), NAME_ENERGY_FILE (energies), NAME_SPECIFIC_HEAT_FILE(specific heats), NAME_SUSCEPTIBILITY_FILE (magnetic susceptibilities) - and then plots them.

+## Adding external magnetic field

 ## Plotting configurations of the system